In the RV world, the boondocking definition means camping without any water, electricity, or sewer hookups.

 Boondocking can offer stress reduction benefits.

 The first stress reliever is not having to back into a tight campsite in a busy RV park.
-Once you do park, you have to go through the routine of plugging in and attaching sewer and water hoses.
+Once you park, you have to go through the routine of plugging in and attaching sewer and water hoses.

 Outside of RV campgrounds, the most significant stress reduction comes from not dealing with other campground guests.